Detroit Tigers: Radio

 The Tigers' current flagship radio station is WXYT-FM (97.1 FM).
 Dan Dickerson does play-by-play with Bobby Scales, Dan Petry, and Andy Dirks rotating on color commentary.
-On games where Dickerson is assigned to work on television, Greg Gania, the radio voice of the Erie SeaWolves, the Tigers' Double-A affiliate, serves as an alternate.
+On games where Dickerson is assigned to work on television, Greg Gania serves as an alternate.
 Games are syndicated throughout Michigan, Toledo and Archbold, Ohio.

 Television

-As of 2025, the Tigers' current exclusive local television rights holder is FanDuel Sports Network Detroit, which picked up the rights in 1998 taking them away from Pro-Am Sports System, owned by Post-Newsweek Stations.
-The Tigers renewed in 2008, over a bid from a rival regional sports channel by Dish Network and AT&T's U-verse.
-During the 2016 season, the Tigers averaged a 7.56 rating and 138,000 viewers on primetime TV broadcasts.
-Through 25 games in 2017, their games have averaged a 5.57 rating, which was fifth in the major league.
+In February 2026, Ilitch Sports + Entertainment announced that the Tigers regional broadcasts would be distributed by MLB Local Media beginning in the 2026 season.
+The agreement also included the co-owned Detroit Red Wings.
+The next month, Ilitch Sports + Entertainment announced the creation of Detroit SportsNet to continue syndicating games to cable and satellite providers in the Tigers' regional market.

-The Tigers' television broadcast team consists of Jason Benetti on play-by-play and former Tigers players Andy Dirks, Dan Petry, Todd Jones, and Carlos Peña rotating on color commentary.
-On games where Benetti is assigned to work for Fox Sports, Dan Dickerson serves as an alternate.
+The Tigers' television broadcast team consists of Jason Benetti on play-by-play with Andy Dirks, Dan Petry, Todd Jones, and Bobby Scales rotating on color commentary.
+On games where Benetti is assigned to work for NBC Sports, Dan Dickerson serves as an alternate.